AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute/editing_the_homepage.md

 contributors: [Marion Shadbolt]
 ---

 The homepage is populated from the `index.html` file.
 It is written mainly in `html` but also incorporates some elements that it populates from other configuration files.
-When there is code that is enclosed in curly brackets
+When there is code that is enclosed in curly brackets e.g.

-e.g.

-`{{ ... }}`

-or

 {% raw %}
 ```
 {% ... %}
+or
+{{ ... }}
 ```
 {% endraw %}